-For individuals at any age WITH symptoms or at risk for eye disease, it is recommended you receive a comprehensive exam from an ophthalmologist.
-The ophthalmologist can determine how frequently your eyes should be examined based on your initial results.
+For individuals at any age WITH symptoms or at risk for eye disease, it is recommended you receive a comprehensive eye exam from an ophthalmologist.
+Your eye doctor can determine how frequently your eyes should be examined based on your initial results.

-- Risk factors include: family history of eye disease such as glaucoma or macular degeneration; diagnosis of chronic condition such as diabetes or high blood pressure; eye injury, surgery or trauma; stroke or brain injury.
+- Risk factors include a family history of eye diseases such as glaucoma or macular degeneration; diagnosis of a chronic condition such as diabetes or high blood pressure; eye injury, surgery or trauma; stroke or brain injury.

 Age 40+ WITHOUT Symptoms or Risk Factors

-Adults with no signs or risk factors for eye disease should get a baseline eye disease screening at age 40 Much like mammograms at 40 and colon screenings at 50, this time table creates opportunity for early treatment when signs of disease first occur.
+Adults with no signs or risk factors for eye disease should get a baseline eye disease screening at age 40 Much like mammograms at 40 and colon screenings at 50, this timetable creates an opportunity for early treatment when signs of disease first occur.
 Why the Recommendation?